What is Social Purpose Works (SPW)?

 SPW recruits professionals willing to apply expertise on short-term, high-impact capacity building projects.
 Nonprofits with unmet capacity needs define projects and pay a modest project recruitment fee to SPW to identify qualified, interested professional candidates for a potential match to the nonprofit project.
 Occasionally, match funds are available to cover part or all of a project placement.

 We like this definition from the National Council of Nonprofits:

 “Capacity building is whatever is needed to bring a nonprofit to the next level of operational, programmatic, financial, or organizational maturity, so it may more effectively and efficiently advance its mission into the future.
 Capacity building is not a one-time effort to improve short-term effectiveness, but a continuous improvement strategy toward the creation of a sustainable and effective organization."

 What is a Pro Bono Professional?

 Volunteers come in many stripes.
 Some want to provide direct service to nonprofit programs or constituents.
 Often, a professionally skilled volunteer wants to work on short term, high impact projects that leverage the career skills they’ve developed over a lifetime.
 They can tackle creating marketing materials; improving a financial report; revising HR policies; updating strategic plans…and so much more!
 They provide their expertise with no expectation of being financially compensated.

 How are Pro Bono Professionals vetted for project assignments?

-We require applications, resumes, interviews, criminal background checks, and reference checks to qualify you for placement in projects.
+We require registration, resume, interview, basic criminal background check and reference checks to qualify you for placement in projects.
 You also complete a required orientation that familiarizes you with nonprofits and what to expect when making the transition from corporate/business life to this new sector.
 We also recruit former nonprofit professionals who are very familiar with what it takes to be successful in a nonprofit setting.